This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 As the head of a small business, I’ve found that every road towards greater sustainability has resulted in wins and challenges yet to be conquered.
 Being able to sustain a business and building a more sustainable business is a balancing act and we’re weighing up positives and negatives on a daily basis.

 Sustainable fashion is a challenge, thanks in part to the many layers of the industry - it’s not just about us.
-So we try to control what we can as much as possible and make informed decisions on our supply chains, and being Australian made is central to this.
+So we try to control what we can as much as possible and make informed decisions on our supply chains, and being designed in Australia is central to this.

 Managing Our Circle of Influence